MohammedBakr44/MohammedBakr44.github.io/src/content/blog/connectors-ctf-reverse.md

 ![](https://cdn.imgchest.com/files/e91aee9826f9.png)

-We can see it has a collision event with the player's sprite.
+We can see it has a collision event with the rock's sprite.
 After removing the event we don't have a collision with the rock but it wasn't enough to beat the 3rd level.

 ![](https://cdn.imgchest.com/files/e248a298a9eb.png)